 No employer must underestimate their value and contribution.

-Therefore, introduce effective employee recognition programs to motivate your remote employee.
+Therefore, introducing effective employee recognition programs to motivate your remote employees is a smart move.

 This will make them feel that their efforts are appreciated and recognized.

 When they are valued, they tend to stay longer and are more productive.